justinwj/Visio-Diagram-Generator/docs/rendering.md

 - Crossing and utilization thresholds default to warnings only; override with `VDG_DIAG_CROSS_WARN`, `VDG_DIAG_CROSS_ERR`, and `VDG_DIAG_UTIL_WARN`.
 - Fail behaviour is warn-only by default.
 Opt in to stricter gating with `VDG_DIAG_FAIL_LEVEL=warning` or `VDG_DIAG_FAIL_LEVEL=error` (alias `VDG_DIAG_FAIL_ON` still honoured).
 - All ratios and severities accept overrides via environment variables, allowing experimentation without editing diagram JSON.
+- Any summary that includes `partialRender=yes` means mitigations triggered; see `docs/ErrorHandling.md` for the fallback policy and triage checklist.

 ## Render Smoke Script